Drug Addiction Symptoms

 Drug & Habits and Behaviours – Drug Addiction

-Due to the variety and continual chemical alterations made to drugs, some drugs are now more addictive and pose a greater health risk than others.
-This is in part due to the pharmacology of the substance, and how it affects the mood and behavior of the user.
-However, drug addiction is often characterized by certain habits and behavior shown by the individual.
+Due to continual chemical alterations, some drugs are now more addictive and pose a greater health risk than others.
+This is in part due to the components of the substance and how it affects the mood and behaviour of the user.
+However, the individual will show specific characteristics, certain habits and behaviour because of addiction.

-Drug addiction produces a drug personality with these symptoms:
+Drug addiction produces a drug personality with symptoms such as:

 - Mood swings